 GCSE at grade C or above (or its equivalent) in English, mathematics and a science subject is also necessary at the point of enrolment.

 For entry onto a teaching course you'll also be required to pass Skills Tests in Literacy and Numeracy.
 Please visit the DfE website for more information.
-Applicants who have accepted a place will be offered support with the tests if required.
+You will not be allowed to enrol on your course until you have passed these tests.

 It is essential for applicants to have spent time in British state primary schools and have some familiarity with the current National Curriculum before submitting an application.